bobby-palmer/quickclip/README.md

 Currently, though I am more focused on polishing up the current features such as:
 - Better error handling
 - confirming before overwriting a book mark
-- auto creation of the goto shell function